Richard Allen (abstract artist): 1960s Pop art, Op art and Kinetic Art

-In the early 1960s he became involved In the Op art and Kinetic art movements, exhibiting with Bridget Riley, Jeffrey Steele, Michael Kidner and Peter Sedgely.
+In the early 1960s he became involved In the Op art and Kinetic art movements, exhibiting with Bridget Riley, Jeffrey Steele, Michael Kidner and Peter Sedgley.
 A fascination with interferometry influenced his work at this time and enabled him to develop the linear element in the collage works into a form of optical painting.
 This work was done using fast acid dye on canvas and an acrylic resist line for the structure of the paintings.
 During this period Allen was also working on a series of black and white OP paintings in PVA and oil on board and graphic Op art works.

 Early 1970s

-In the early 1970s Allen was involved with Bridget Riley and Peter Sedgely's artist cooperative at the Match Shed in London.
+In the early 1970s Allen was involved with Bridget Riley and Peter Sedgley's artist cooperative at the Match Shed in London.
 In 1970 his large two colour stripe acrylic Op art paintings on canvas were installed at the Match Shed in London (Images from Richard Allen's website) and he had a one-man show at Angela Flowers in 1971.

 In 1971 Allen became a member of the Matrix Group, organised by Malcolm Hughes.
 The group were involved in the idea of a systemic form of painting, that is, a recoverable system underlying its construction.
 Allen's work was included in the Matrix Exhibition at the Arnolfini Gallery, Bristol in 1971.
 The group then evolved into the Systems group whose interests could be traced back to European Constructivism.
 In 1972 Allen was represented in the Arts Council's major exhibition of Systems Art, curated by Nicholas Serota, opening at the Whitechapel Gallery, London in 1972 and moving on to tour the UK.

 Allen's work became increasingly Minimalist and Fundamental.
 He stopped using colour (apart from in his graphic and geometric work) and began a period of 20 years working primarily with charcoal and cellulose acetate on canvas.
 Using iconic images; the cross and the grid.
 Allen described his work as being: